 Students have several opportunities to get engaged with a vibrant Loyola community while serving the Baltimore region and taking advantage of our proximity to Washington, DC.

-Students gain consulting experience while supporting a startup or nonprofit social venture.
+Students gain consulting experience while supporting a startup or small business in the Baltimore area.

 Opportunities for students to get involved in service and volunteerism, national and international immersion trip experiences, advocacy and citizenship campaigns.